The Freedom of Working Remotely

 - Co-workers can’t spontaneously interrupt you.

-- You can flex your schedule according to your work and life flow.
+- You have the freedom to flex your schedule according to your work and life flow.

 - Lower operating expenses.
-Your home office becomes a tax advantage that you can write off.
+Your home office becomes a tax advantage which you can write off.
 Your commute is a one minute walk from your bedroom to your work space.
-You can work in your yoga pants and reduce your professional wardrobe.
+Working in your yoga pants reduces your professional wardrobe.

 Like anything, pros and cons exist.
-Some entrepreneurs who start working remotely soon realize it doesn’t fit their personality.
+Some accounting professionals who start working remotely quickly realize it doesn’t fit their personality.

 Whether you’re in an office cubicle, at home or on the other side of the world, your work doesn’t stop.
-Don’t let your productivity suffer.
-Basically, your clients expect you to maintain your deadlines and commitments.
+Your productivity doesn’t need to suffer.
+No matter where in the world you may be, your clients expect you to maintain your deadlines and commitments.

 If you’re working remotely, then minimize these productivity challenges.